 Let's explore more than space.
 Let's explore the possibilities.

-Benefit from our Institute of Physics accredited courses, state-of-the-art physics teaching laboratories and our observatory - one of the largest, best-equipped teaching observatories in the UK.
+Benefit from our Institute of Physics accredited courses, state-of-the-art physics teaching laboratories and our observatory - one of the largest, best-equipped teaching observatories in the UK enabling you to make real astronomical observations.

 Physics and astronomy have been taught continuously in Preston for over 190 years; and we trace our heritage back to Jeremiah Horrocks who made the first successful prediction and observation of a Transit of Venus, from central Lancashire in 1639.

-Our Physics degree courses provide thorough education in the subject, from nanophysics to lasers, and beyond.
-You will improve your mathematical skills, backed up by practical laboratory experience, and gain an in-depth knowledge of the laws of physics, and how they apply to real situations.
+Our Physics and Astrophysics degree courses provide a thorough education in the subject, exploring everything from nanophysics to lasers, from the wonders of the cosmos to new horizons in quantum mechanics, and beyond.
+You’ll improve your mathematical skills, backed up by practical laboratory experience, and gain an in-depth knowledge of the laws of physics, and how they apply to real situations.
+A common first year enables you to change course as your interests and aspirations develop.

 Study Physics01 / 02